ecen/starcraft2-ai/README.md

 * So far we've only managed to make sc2reaper work on Windows.
 It might be possible to get it working on Linux but we haven't succeeded at it.
 * Currently there is no way to assign data to training/validation sets.
 * It appears that replays have to be of the same version that SC2 is, if SC2 updates then all replays are rendered obsolete.
 There might be a way to run it on older replays but we haven't succeeded at it.
+* sc2reaper doesn't like filenames with strange characters like spaces and will crash failing to find the replay if given one.

 # Troubleshooting
 * `Connection already closed.
 SC2 probably crashed.` make sure that the replay is running the same version is the game.